serverless-components/graphql/README.md

   region: us-east-2              # (optional) aws region to deploy to. default is us-east-1.
 ```

-Even the `src` input is optionl.
+Even the `src` input is optional.
 If you didn't specify any `src` directory containing your code, an example app will be deployed for you.

 Keep reading to learn more about all the configuration options available to you.